 To configure your network for point of sale communications:

-If you need to whitelist IP addresses, add Adyen's domains to your firewall's whitelist.
+If you need to allowlist IP addresses, add Adyen's domains to your firewall's allowlist.

-Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your cash registers and terminals to:
+Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your POS apps and terminals to:

 Do not hard-code Adyen's IP addresses, as these can change over time.
 We do not share a list of our IP addresses publicly.

 - tcp/443 to the internet.

 tcp/8443 on your LAN.

 - Ensure that your terminal and POS app are connected to the same local network.